Here’s A Sample of Entertainment Coming This Year

-Here is what you will see and do in our village… See the entertainment schedule here.
-While there are 2 stages offering constant entertainment plus a jousting area featuring a full combat joust twice daily, think of the entire festival site as one big stage.
+Central Coast Renaissance Festival Entertainment happens on 2 stages, 2 smaller theaters, and in the streets throughout the village.
+Think of the entire festival site as one big stage.
 As you walk about you are surrounded by hundreds of costumed participants who will greet you in the manner of the day, such as “Good Morrow, Fine Sir,” or “Grant Thee Good Day.”
 Spontaneous theatrics will appear at any time.
 Even the vendors will greet you with with a hearty, “Good Day and Well Met” as you pass by.
 It’s all in good fun and part of a grand experience.
-All of the following is included in the price of your ticket.

 Full Circle Falconry – Falconry is an art.
 It requires long hours, constant devotion, finesse, subtlety and skill.
 The falconer must train a bird of prey to fly free, hunt for a human being and then accept a return to captivity.
 In this show Falcon trainer Kenny Elvin will demonstrate this ancient art with his birds.
 This is pure poetry in motion and a rare sight.